enchant97/run-tool/docs/configuration/the-file.md

           # - optional, dictionary
           # - extra fields to give to check (depends on specified check)
           fields: {}
+    # - optional, watch configuration
+    watch:
+      # - array of paths to watch
+      paths: []
 ```

 ### Checks